-I absolutely love the opportunity to purchase Hyatt points at a discount as they are potentially a great way save money at an upcoming Hyatt hotel stay.
+I absolutely love the opportunity to purchase Hyatt points at a discount as it is potentially a great way save money at an upcoming Hyatt hotel stay.
 Fortunately, Hyatt just announced another 40% promotion that will run through Oct.
 18, 2019.
 This type of promotion comes around often enough that I would only purchase if you know of an immediate redemption opportunity.

 If you go all in (55,000 point max), it will cost you $1,320 for 77,000 points.
 Typically, I do not think purchasing points is worth it, but with this bonus and at a few select hotels, it can absolutely save you a boat load of money.
-I definitely suggest to do the math and compare the price of purchasing points vs. paying the best available rate at your desired property.
+I definitely suggest doing the math and compare the price of purchasing points vs. paying the best available rate at your desired property.
 Also keep in mind that when you redeem points, you do not pay the hotel resort fees, so take that into account when comparing the price.
-(Globalist members do not pay resort fees on paid or point reservations).
+(Note: Globalist members do not pay resort fees on paid or point reservations).

 Let’s take a few scenarios on how purchasing these points can actually be in your benefit:

 Although this property moved up to a category 5 property earlier this year, there is still a ton of value in purchasing points during peak dates.
 Many times throughout the year, this hotel can easily cost well over $500/night.
 With this promotion, you can purchase 60,200 points for $1,032.
 This can allow you redeem for three free nights at this property, bringing the nightly rate down to $344/night.

 Keep in mind though that this property does not offer many standard rooms, so if you are looking to make a reservation on points, book early.
 They also sometimes play with award availability, which is never fun in the points and miles world.

 Another example where you might find some savings is at the Grand Hyatt Baha Mar as this property is also a category 5.
 Taxes and fees at this resort are unbelievably high so using points can be quite ideal.